Working with SMB CSI drivers - Amazon Storage Gateway

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Follow the procedures in this section to install and configure the CSI drivers that are required to use an SMB file share on an Amazon S3 File Gateway for storage in your Kubernetes cluster.
+Follow the procedures in this section to install, configure, or delete the CSI drivers that are required to use an SMB file share on an Amazon S3 File Gateway for storage in your Kubernetes cluster.
 For more information, see the open-source SMB CSI driver documentation on GitHub at https://github.com/kubernetes-csi/csi-driver-smb/blob/master/docs/install-csi-driver-master.md.

 Note